Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Asymptotic Normality

-Since $\zeta_s$ is the overall variance and $\zeta_{1,\omega}$ can be written as the variance of the expectation of the kernel conditional on one argument, we can view the ratio in \cref{VR} as some measure of the potential influence of one single observation on the output of the kernel.
+Since $\zeta_s$ is the overall variance and $\zeta_{1,\omega}$ can be written as the variance of the expectation of the kernel conditioning on one argument, we can view the ratio in \cref{vr} as a measure of the potential influence of one single observation on the output of the kernel.
 When $\zeta_s/s\zeta_{1,\omega} \to 1$, $h$ itself is asymptotically linear.
-More generally though, Theorems \ref{AN-u} and \ref{AN-iu} require only that $\frac{s}{n}\frac{\zeta_s}{\zeta_{1,\omega}} \to 0 $ in order for the generalized U-statistic to be asymptotically normal.
-Thus, if the behavior of $\frac{\zeta_s}{s \zeta_{1,\omega}}$ is understood, the subsample size $s$ can be adjusted to ensure the entire term shrinks to 0.
-We now examine the behavior of this variance ratio for a variety of base learners, $h$.
+More generally though, Theorems \ref{AN-u} and \ref{AN-iu} require only that $\frac{s}{n}\frac{\zeta_s}{s\zeta_{1,\omega}} \to 0 $ in order for the generalized U-statistic to be asymptotically normal.
+Thus, if the limiting behavior of the variance ratio ${\zeta_s}/{s \zeta_{1,\omega}}$ is understood, the subsampling rate can be chosen to ensure the entire term approaches 0.